Global Studies Graduate Student Research Grant

 - Is appropriate supporting material provided giving evidence of commitment abroad (e.g. a letter of invitation or support from an institution) or an invitation letter from a special collections library in the US?

 - Has the applicant`s current advisor/mentor received any previous Global Studies Research Grants?

 - Is the application packet complete?

 Grant applications will be reviewed by a committee of the Ozmen Institute for Global Studies that will include a graduate student representative nominated by the GSA.
 Funding recommendations will be made based on the proposed project and its relevance to the above considerations.
-Applications will be reviewed and recipients selected by mid-April 2020.
+Applications will be reviewed and recipients selected by spring each year.
 Awardees will be notified by the Graduate School shortly thereafter.